Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 No large-scale randomized controlled trials have specifically studied compounded semaglutide formulations.
 The clinical evidence that established semaglutide's efficacy and safety profile was conducted on brand-name Wegovy and Ozempic.
 Published clinical trials for Wegovy — including the STEP 1–5 program, which enrolled thousands of patients across 68-week and longer trials (NEJM, 2021) — established a detailed safety and efficacy profile.
 Compounded formulations have not undergone equivalent study.

 Batch consistency across compounders is also not guaranteed.
-A 503B facility with strong quality controls may produce consistent potency from vial to vial.
+A pharmacy with strong quality controls may produce consistent potency from vial to vial.
 A lower-tier compounder may not.
 Without independent third-party testing of your specific batch, you cannot verify potency or sterility in the way that FDA pre-market approval provides assurance.

 Long-term safety data for compounded semaglutide specifically is limited.
 What exists comes largely from the brand-name medication data, extended to compounded formulations by analogy — not by direct clinical study.
 Whether that analogy holds depends entirely on whether the compound is formulated correctly.